 7. A person’s actions maintain the range of his or her world.

-8. People protect their turf and when they do not that calls for explanation.
+8. People protect their turf.
+When they appear not to, that calls for explanation.
 People protect their turf from erosion and incursion.
 (A conservative policy).

 9. Radical alterations in the range of a person’s world correspond to significant changes in a person’s behavior potential.